(New England) Contra

 A1: Neighbor Balance & Swing - finish with the man on the lady’s left.
 (16 beats)

-B2: Longways lines forward and balance (meet partner by the right hand, tap, lean-back, tap), (4)
+B2: Longways lines step forward to balance (meet partner by the right hand, tap, lean-back, tap), (4)

-Pull-by r. h. across to partner, then l. h. along the line with neighbor, (4)
+partner r. h.
+Pull-by across, then along the line l. h. to neighbor, (4)

-lines forward, balance and repeat pull-by (to complete a ‘square’) (8) if reached an end, turn-around - as a couple, change designation and wait-out a ‘go’; if already waiting-out, re-join.
+longways lines step forward to balance and repeat pull-by (complete a ‘square’) to face a new neighbor.
+(8) if reached an end, turn-around - as a couple, change designation and wait-out a ‘go’; if already waiting-out, re-join.

 Becket Reel variant